|

 diseases): fired clay skylights, bronze bells

+and statues with erected penis.
 The representation of penis was often painted

 in Pompeii baker's and shops façades as